Thinking about it cannot be comforting.

 Nor easy to create the right survey to give you the strength and power to get proper feedback.

 Feedback is a powerful way to guide your company and give your team the right leadership.

 From product to UX and customer support, customer feedback is one of the best ways to develop your company from the ground up.

 On the other side, companies are pretty bad at asking for satisfaction.
 We've all been through those annoying moments.

 Companies building automated sequences that request your feedback through multiple channels:

 - Annoying Pop-up request

 As there's room for improvement, we prepared an article that will guide you through some Do's and Don'ts while collecting customer feedback.

 What is customer feedback?

-There are different ways of collecting customer feedback.
+There are different ways of collecting customer satisfaction.
 The major ones are polls and surveys, interviews, or simple requests.